walshbr/walshbr.github.io/source/_posts/2016-12-12-ripper-dataset.markdown

 ---
 *[Crossposted on the [WLULDH blog](http://digitalhumanities.wlu.edu/blog/2016/12/12/new-resource/).]*

-[Crossposted on my personal blog.]

-Update: since posting this, [Laura McGrath](http://laurabmcgrath.com/) reached out about finding an error in the CSV version of the data.
+Update: since posting this, [Laura McGrath](https://laurabmcgrath.wordpress.com/) reached out about finding an error in the CSV version of the data.
 The version linked to here should be cleaned up now.
 In addition, you will want to follow steps at the end of this post if using the CSV file in Excel.
 And thanks to [Mackenzie Brooks](https://digitalhumanities.wlu.edu/blog/author/mackenzie-brooks/) for her advice on working with CSV files in Excel.

 This semester I have been co-teaching a course on "Scandal, Crime, and Spectacle in the Nineteenth Century" with [Professor Sarah Horowitz](https://www.wlu.edu/directory/profile?ID=x2047) in the history department at W&L. We've been experimenting with ways to make the work we did for the course available for others beyond our students this term, which led to an [open coursebook on text analysis](https://bmw9t.github.io/blog/2016/10/24/text-analysis-coursebook/) that we used to teach some basic digital humanities methods.